alanjyu/BetterQuercus/README.md

 ## Installation

 - Install a hosting extension for your browser (e.g., [Tampermonkey](https://www.tampermonkey.net/) or [Violetmonkey](https://violentmonkey.github.io/get-it/))
-- Click [here](https://raw.githubusercontent.com/alanjyu/better-quercus/main/better-quercus.user.js) to install the script
+- Click the script you want to install, then click "Raw"

 ## License